Companies Using Drupal

 1. Two markets in one platform.
 Institutional Drupal (government, education, enterprise) is stable and well-funded.
 Agency Drupal (freelancers, small shops) is declining as clients migrate to managed platforms.

-2. Enterprise penetration is unmatched.
-1.5% of users have 10,001+ employees, 3x higher than typical CMS platforms.
-This isn't a hobbyist tool.
+2. Enterprise penetration is unusual.
+1.5% of users have 10,001+ employees, roughly 3x the typical CMS.

-3. Public sector trifecta.
-Government (3.55%), Nonprofits (3.49%), Higher Education (2.99%) account for 10%+ of all users and define Drupal's defensible core.
+3. Public-sector trifecta.
+Government (3.55%), Nonprofits (3.49%), Higher Education (2.99%) make up over 10% of users and define Drupal's defensible core.

 4. Belgium signals Brussels institutions.
 2,640 customers from a country of 11 million points to EU government and NGO concentration.